shaloms4/Flutter-Riverpod-Project/README.md

 This project aims to provide a comprehensive platform for job seekers and employers to connect.
 It includes several key features to facilitate this interaction:

+## Built With

+- **Flutter:** A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Riverpod:** A state management library for Dart, used in this project for managing application state efficiently and robustly.

 ## Features

 - **Authentication:** Users can securely log in and out of the system.